 Re-define perfection based on your ideals rather than those dictated by society~April

 I once read somewhere that the kitchen is a window to a woman’s soul.
-If that’s true, what those botched cookies say about me is offensive (laugh).
+If that’s true, what these botched cookies say about me is a little offensive (laugh).

 Despite my efforts to create distance between me and the ‘perfection trap,’ when I recently flubbed some chocolate chip cookies, I found myself acting like a mad Betty Crocker.

 I blamed the oven.
 The ingredients.
 The humidity.
 I kept reminding everyone that I really could cook.
 I even cited the last time I baked them and how beautifully they came out.

 But that wasn’t enough.
 I tried to get my husband to confirm that I had baked them ‘perfectly’ many times before, by prompting him to tell everyone how good they were.

 Because on a subconscious level I don’t want to be labeled a bad baker or cook.
 I don’t want anyone peering into “the kitchen window of my soul” and seeing anything but perfection.
 No one wants a mess, do you?